Unheated Sapphires vs Heated Sapphires in 5 minutes

 Some of the other treatments are as follows:

-This is a temporary treatment which can modify the color of the gem.
+Surface Dyes: This is a temporary treatment that can modify the color of the gem.
 When a seller wants to pass off an imposter gemstone as a Sapphire, he uses this treatment.
 Below is the image, which will clear most of the things.

-This treatment is used to mask the large and unattractive inclusions and cracks from the stone.
-This treatment temporarily increases the transparency and clarity.
+Fracture Fills: This treatment is used to mask the large and unattractive inclusions and cracks from the stone.
+This treatment temporarily increases transparency and clarity.
 It can also change the color of the stone.
 Below is the image which will clear your doubts.

-The most common treatment is the “Diffusion- treatment”.
+Diffusion Treatment: The most common treatment is the “Diffusion- treated sapphires“.
 This treatment is an artificial enhancement of color and may be impossible to detect without very sophisticated Lab procedures and instruments.
 To enhance the color of Sapphire, this heat treatment is provided in a reducing and oxidizing atmosphere.
-In the following image, phases of diffusion treatment are shown.

-This treatment changes the color of the Sapphire permanently at the molecular level.
-This treatment is used to provide the colors which are not naturally available.
+Irradiation: This treatment changes the color of the Sapphire permanently at the molecular level.
+This treatment is used to provide colors that are not naturally available.
 You can see an example in the image below.

 Here is the conclusion – depending on what your purpose of buying a Heated or an Unheated blue sapphire would be.
 Each purpose with a decision on what should be chosen.